awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadbasestep3.md

-# Step 3: Deploy an EC2 Instance to Manage AWS Managed Microsoft AD<a name="microsoftadbasestep3"></a>
+# Step 3: Deploy an EC2 instance to manage your AWS Managed Microsoft AD<a name="microsoftadbasestep3"></a>

 For this lab, we are using EC2 instances that have public IP addresses to make it easy to access the management instance from anywhere\.
 In a production setting, you can use instances that are in a private VPC that are only accessible through a VPN or Amazon Direct Connect link\.
 There is no requirement the instance have a public IP address\.

 In this section, you walk through the various post\-deployment tasks necessary for client computers to connect to your domain using the Windows Server on your new EC2 instance\.
 You use the Windows Server in the next step to verify that the lab is operational\.

-## Optional: Create a DHCP Options Set in AWS\-DS\-VPC01 for Your Directory<a name="createdhcpoptionsset"></a>
+## Optional: Create a DHCP options set in AWS\-DS\-VPC01 for your directory<a name="createdhcpoptionsset"></a>

 In this optional procedure, you set up a DHCP option scope so that EC2 instances in your VPC automatically use your AWS Managed Microsoft AD for DNS resolution\.
-For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html)\.
+For more information, see [DHCP options sets](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html)\.

 **To create a DHCP options set for your directory**